Your Guide to Stress Leave in Ontario

 In Ontario, employees get up to three unpaid days of stress leave each year under the ESA, regardless of their start date.

-Employees cannot carry forward their unused sick leave days to the following year.
-They have the flexibility to take the three days of leave either in part days, full days, or in periods of more than a day and need not be taken consecutively.
-If an employee takes only a part of a day as sick leave, the employer has the authority to count it as a full day of leave.
+• If an employee takes only a part of a day as sick leave, the employer has the authority to count it as a full day of leave.

 If an employment contract or collective agreement provides more sick leave than the ESA, that agreement applies.

-If there is no provision for a greater right or benefit in the contract, then the sick leave standard set forth in the ESA applies to the employee.
+If there is no provision for a greater right or benefit in the contract, then the sick leave standard outlined in the ESA applies to the employee.
 However, if the employment contract has a provision similar to sick leave, such as paid “sick days,” and the employee avails of such leave under the employment contract, it will be considered sick leave taken under the ESA.

 Federal employees and Ontario workers in federally-regulated industries have a right to a minimum of five days off annually for stress/sick leave per the Canada Labour Code.
 If the employee has completed three consecutive months of continuous employment with their employer, they are entitled to pay for the first three days of the leave at their regular pay rate.